I’m walking out of a subway station the other day when this young lady (obviously a tourist) comes up to me and asks for directions.

 27. You have mornings where you effortlessly just nail your outfit

-28. There are days where you’re late to work because you can’t figure out what you want to wear
+28. There are days when you’re late to work because you can’t figure out what you want to wear

 29. People compliment you regularly